Keto White Chicken Chili

 I make this keto white chicken chili anytime I want something warm, creamy and filling.
 Tender chicken thighs, cauliflower rice, and a spicy cream cheese broth with only 6.5g net carbs per serving.
 Ready in 25 minutes in the Instant Pot or toss it all in the slow cooker before work.

 I make this white chicken chili anytime I’m craving something warm, spicy and creamy.
-It’s always a tough call between this and my taco soup, but this one wins when I want something rich and cheesy without the tomato base.
+It’s always a tough call between this and my keto taco soup, but this one wins when I want something rich and cheesy without the tomato base.

 Traditional versions rely on cannellini beans for body.
 Those beans add 15 to 20 grams of net carbs per cup.
 My keto version skips the beans entirely and uses cauliflower rice instead.
 You still get that chunky texture, and the total drops to just 6.5g net carbs per serving.

 You can also turn this into a freezer meal.
 Bag all the raw ingredients, freeze flat, and cook from frozen when you need it.
 I keep two or three bags in the freezer at all times for those weeks when meal planning falls apart.
+It stores for up to 3 months and the cream cheese broth holds together when you thaw it.

 How to make this creamy chili